yixiao1/CILv2_multiview/README.md

 -------------------------------------------------------------
 ### License
-This software is released under a XXX license, which allows personal and research use only.
+The code is released under a CC-BY-NC 4.0 license, which only allows personal and research use.
 For a commercial license, please contact the authors.
 Portions of source code taken from external sources are annotated with links to original files and their corresponding licenses.